 According to a study by the Corporate Executive Board nearly 4% of employees quit a new job after the first day.
 Studies indicate that it can cost 6 to 9 month’s salary every time an employee is replaced.
 This brings to the fore, the need for a structured onboarding process in any organization, established or a start–up.
-One cannot leave it to the manager to hand hold the new employee.
-The process could get lost in a year end crunch, or a delivery deadline.
+One cannot leave it to the manager to handhold the new employee.
+The process could get lost in a year-end crunch or a delivery deadline.
 Here are some of the important I’s to address in an induction program, be it a structured or fluid process.

 Immersing the new hire in the company culture in an important aspect.
 Reaffirm what makes working with your organization distinct and special.
 Let them know what’s in it for them, as well as where they can be a few years down the line.
-Smaller organizations employ formal introductions and welcomes to let the employee know who is who and how they would engage with them.
-Informal employee time is also beneficial, maybe a lunch with the team or board games or Wii time with colleagues.
+Smaller organizations employ formal introductions and welcome to let the employee know who is who and how they would engage with them.
+Informal employee time is also beneficial, maybe lunch with the team or board games or Wii time with colleagues.
 It’s important to make the employee feel welcome and comfortable working together from day one.

 New hires have to quickly get onboard.
 Induction lays the foundation for this.
 Setting up the new employee to not just perform but rather excel.
 Induction ensures that new hires do not lack in any sense, with regard to their ability to perform on the job.
-It also addresses the employees concern with regard to compensation, benefits and cultural fit.
+It also addresses the employee’s concern with regard to compensation, benefits, and cultural fit.

-Its within the first 6 months of the new hire decides whether to stay on in the company or look for a change.
+It’s within the first 6 months of the new hire decides whether to stay on in the company or look for a change.
 More than 20% of US workers make a career choice annually.
 Effective onboarding is key to igniting the passion in the employees helping them to stay engaged and productive.
 A negative onboarding experience can cause the employee to be disengaged and opt for an early exit.
-A well planned onboarding process will give the new hire the necessary spark needed to stay committed and turn a good recruit into a productive long term resource for the organization.
+A well-planned onboarding process will give the new hire the necessary spark needed to stay committed and turn a good recruit into a productive long term resource for the organization.